H-SM/Note-haven/README.md

 - apply changes to favicon & index.html
 - apply a redux - state looker rather than context api
-- make a new segment to edit a note and reflect the changes
-- give more properties to the edit_notes
-- make a figma proto & make a css for the application
-- look over the cluster connection in the back-end and make a global-accessable api
 - look over deployment of the application

 # Getting Started with Create React App